'Should be ashamed': ACLU rips Mississippi GOP Sen. Hyde-Smith for 'public hanging' comment

 Hyde-Smith then appeared Monday at a news conference alongside GOP Gov. Phil Bryant to announce an endorsement from anti-abortion rights group the National Right to Life Committee and faced repeated questioning about the remark, deferring to her initial statement and refusing to comment further.

-Hyde-Smith is set to face Democrat Mike Espy, who is black, in a runoff election for her Senate seat later this month after neither candidate received 50 percent of the vote on Election Day.
+Hyde-Smith faces Democrat Mike Espy, who is black, in a runoff election for her Senate seat on Nov.
+27 after neither candidate received 50 percent of the vote on Election Day.

 "To celebrate the chance to sit in the front row of a public hanging demonstrates a profound ignorance of the state’s institutional legacy of racism," the ACLU said in its statement.
 "Sen. Hyde-Smith needs to be held accountable for her words."